How much caffeine is in green tea & matcha?

 Green tea caffeine levels

-Many recent studies have focused on caffeine from 8-ounce (237 ml.) green tea and coffee cups.
+Many recent studies have focused on caffeine from 8-ounce (237 ml) cups of green tea and coffee.

-An 8-ounce cup of brewed loose-leaf green tea contains between 25 and 40 mg of caffeine.
+An 8-ounce cup of brewed loose-leaf green tea contains 25-40 mg of caffeine.

-Depending on potency, an eight-ounce cup of coffee has considerably more- between 70 and 140 mg of caffeine.
+Depending on potency, an eight-ounce cup of coffee has considerably more caffeine, between 70 and 140 mg.
 Espresso coffee is more potent and contains more.

 Matcha caffeine